-- NOTE : - 1 The DRAM interface supports 8 Mbytes to 384 Mbytes For access time DIMM , must use 60ns or less. - 2 DIMM1/2/3 support 168pin 3.3v EDO or Sync.
+NOTE: 1 The DRAM interface supports 8 Mbytes to 384 Mbytes.
+For access time DIMM, you must use 60ns or less.

+2 DIMM1/2/3 support 168pin 3.3v Sync.
 Mode DRAM.

-2.5 Central Processing Unit (CPU)
+2.5 Single Edge Contact CPU

-This motherboard provides a single Edge Contact (SEC) slot for a Pentium II processor packaged in a SEC cartridge.
+This motherboard provides a Single Edge Contact (SEC) slot for a Pentium II processor packaged in an SEC cartridge.
 The SEC slot is not compatible with other non-Pentium II processors.